Trump claim raises eyebrows: NKorea no longer a nuke threat?

 Despite the uncertainties, Trump talked up the outcome of what was the first meeting between a U.S. and North Korean leader in six decades of hostility.
 The Korean War ended in 1953 without a peace treaty, leaving the two sides in a technical state of war.

 “Just landed - a long trip, but everybody can now feel much safer than the day I took office,” Trump tweeted early Wednesday.
 “There is no longer a Nuclear Threat from North Korea.
 Meeting with Kim Jong Un was an interesting and very positive experience.
 North Korea has great potential for the future!”

 He bristled at questions from reporters about the vague wording of the statement where North Korea “commits to work toward complete denuclearization of the Korean Peninsula” — a promise it has made several times before in the past 25 years and reneged on.
-Although Trump before the summit had insisted on “complete, verifiable and irreversible” denuclearization, the deal he signed with Kim made no mention of those last two conditions.
+Pompeo said Kim understands that “there will be in-depth verification” in any deal with the U.S.

 While Trump was facing questions at home and among allies about whether he gave away too much in return for too little, North Korean state media heralded claims of a victorious meeting with the U.S. president.
 Photos of Kim standing side-by-side with Trump on the world stage were splashed across newspapers.

 Trump’s own chest-thumping tweet seemed reminiscent of the “Mission Accomplished” banner flown behind President George W. Bush in 2003 when he spoke aboard a Navy ship following the U.S. invasion of Iraq.
 The words came back to haunt the administration, as the war dragged on throughout Bush’s presidency.

 Trump’s claim that North Korea no longer poses a nuclear threat is questionable considering Pyongyang’s significant weapons arsenal.